 - Ùisdean: (oosh-jun) A Scottish-Gaelic name meaning “forever” and “stone”, so your baby knows you’ll always be there.

 - Vale: An Old English word for a valley by a stream, or “lives by the valley”.

 - Wren: A beautifully musical unisex baby name referring to a small brown songbird in England.

-- Yann: A modern name derived from the traditional names Ian, Jean, and John, meaning ‘God is gracious’.
-Also a Chinese name (Yàn) meaning ‘beautiful or ‘cliff’.
+- Yann: A modern name derived from the traditional names Ian, Jean, and John, meaning “God is gracious”.
+Also a Chinese name (Yàn) means “beautiful” or “cliff”.

-Your baby is one-of-a-kind, so you might be struggling to find an unusual baby name that’s as unique as they are.
+By virtue of being yours, your baby is one-of-a-kind, so naturally, you might be struggling to find an unusual baby name that’s as unique as they are.

-It’s hard to find the world’s rarest name, because some baby names are so rare, they truly are one-of-a-kind.
+It’s hard to find the world’s rarest name since some baby names are so rare they haven’t seen the light of day.

 Sure, you could go down the route of creating an entirely new (and somewhat eccentric) name for your baby, like celebrities Elon Musk and Grimes with their baby, X Æ A-Xii Musk, born in May 2020.

 Or you could always combine yours and your partner’s first names for the ultimate uncommon baby name!

 So Bryan and Linda could be Brylin, or Mohammed and Casey could be Mosey, or even Petra and Diana could be Petriana.